xinyee20/tp/docs/team/successs404.md

         * `exportscore` - Allows users to export participation score sheet of a specified tutorial group as a XLSX file.

-    * Justification: This implementation improves user experience and differentiates our app from others.
-    The XLSX file support allows users to conveniently create a new tutorial group without having to manually add students into the tutorial group in the app.
+    * Justification: The XLSX file support allows users to conveniently create a new tutorial group without having to manually add students into the tutorial group in the app.
 Furthermore, the XLSX file support helps users who work part-time (i.e. part-time CS2101 tutors) to easily export attendance sheet for submission to receive their salary claims.
     Being able to export attendance and participation score sheets also enable users to save the XLSX files for